Investigating and Remediating Mold

 PDF version of this Web page formatted for print:

-Investigating and Remediating Mold in Minnesota Public Schools (PDF:250KB/3 pages)
+Investigating and Remediating Mold in Minnesota Public Schools (PDF)

 This web page summarizes the main messages of the Recommended Best Practices for Mold Investigations in Minnesota Schools and provides additional public health advice on mold in schools.
 This "best practices" guidance document was created by the Minnesota Department of Health (MDH) to assist public school staff in investigating the causes of indoor mold concerns and in finding cost-effective solutions.
 The intended audience is staff of Minnesota public schools such as Indoor Air Quality Coordinators, facilities and maintenance personnel, health and safety staff, and other school officials.

-- Recommended Best Practices for Mold Investigations in Minnesota Schools (PDF: 807KB/30 pages)
+- Recommended Best Practices for Mold Investigations in Minnesota Schools (PDF)

-- Recommended Best Practices for Mold Remediation in Minnesota Schools (PDF: 933KB/41 pages)
+- Recommended Best Practices for Mold Remediation in Minnesota Schools (PDF)

 When is Mold a Concern?